mechpen/mechpen.github.io/src/posts/2019-11-17-network-timeouts/index.md

   timeouts.
 One workaround for network timeout errors is to duplicate a request and send them to different backend servers, then take the earliest response.
 On the other hand, TCP/IP provides plenty of error feedbacks.
-If we uses these feedbacks properly, we could get rid of many network timeouts.
+If we use these feedbacks properly, we could get rid of many network timeouts.

 ---